●

 for word, comma for comma, and typo for typo.
 To further show his righteous

-indignation, he added some 13 names to the mailing of his response.
+indignation, he added some 13 names to the mailing of his response to me.
 When

 intentionally copy or steal your famous mason web page?
 The answer is no. I